Fall Prevention: Fall Safety Tips for Seniors

 FYI:

-FYI: Take a look at our top picks for the best fall detection for seniors to find a system for your home!
+FYI: Take a look at our picks for the best medical alert systems and best fall detection for seniors to find a system for your home!

 If you’d like to learn more about the different types of medical alert systems, how they work, and how they can help prevent falls, watch the video below.
 Jeff Hoyt, our Editor in Chief, walks you through everything you need to know.